Central Security Forces: History

-In 1986, hundreds of third category, low ranking, CSF personnel (soldiers) staged a four-day mutiny, in the Egyptian Conscription Riot.
+In 1986, hundreds of third category, low ranking, CSF personnel (soldiers) staged a four-day mutiny, in the Egyptian conscripts riot.
 The riot was a reaction to the spread of false rumours among its conscripts that their (three-year) conscription time will be extended by a year.
 The insurrection was suppressed by the Egyptian Army.
 They rampaged through the suburb of Giza burning some hotels and shops in tourist areas.
 They also burned dozens of cars and buses.
 Over 20,000 conscripts were dismissed from service with no benefits, and the agitators received correctional punishment after being tried before State Security Court for arson, violent riots, and insubordination according to penal code.
 Some reports related that mutiny to a conspiracy against the Minister of Interior in charge by then (Gen. Ahmed Roshdy) due to his policies.
 After the suppression the government promised to overhaul the force by raising its entry standards, increasing payment and bettering living conditions in their camps.

 The Egyptian government subsequently came to rely on the CSF to quell any source of instability within the country and to uphold the emergency laws imposed on Egypt since the 1981 assassination of the President of Egypt, Anwar Sadat.
 The CSF was especially deployed to tackle armed Islamist insurgents.
 From the 1990s onwards, CSF has become operationally coordinated with the State Security, meaning CSF units can be ordered to deploy by State Security officers, and has been called the "battering ram of State Security".

-Organization & Equipment
+Organization

 SWAT riot police of the Central Security Forces deployed during the 25 January 2011 protests.

 Rows of Egyptian Central Security Forces on the Day of Anger during the 2011 Egyptian revolution.

 Police in riot gear on 28 January - "The Day of Rage" - during the Egyptian Revolution of 2011.

 The CSF is headed by a Director General, who is a 3-star Police General of the Interior Ministry, and is organized as follows: